DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 And after giving him a side glance for a moment she said.

 "...I'm unable to believe it.
-Me and my father thought for over ten years in Urza!
+Me and my father fought for over ten years in Urza!
-And you're saying this world is fiction..."
+And you're saying this world is a fiction..."

 [That's right.
-Because this history became like that after being over-written] _TL Note: Alternated original text a bit here_
+The history became like that after being over-written] _TL Note: Alternated original text a bit here_

 "..."